This week I want to give you another review of a WordPress plugin I recently discovered.

-By default the plugin redirects regardless of the page, post etc your visitor has landed on.
-However you can over-ride this setting by disabling redirection for either the homepage, posts or pages.
+By default, the plugin redirects regardless of the page type your visitor has landed on.
+However, you can override this setting by disabling redirection for either the homepage, posts, or pages.

-You can also choose to deactivate Zero Bounce after a set amount of time, maybe 30 or 40 seconds later, or redirect by specific device, or choose to only redirect a certain percentage of your visitors.
+You can also choose to deactivate Zero Bounce after a set amount of time, maybe 30 or 40 seconds later.
+Or redirect by a specific device.
+Or choose to only redirect a certain percentage of your visitors.

-The final option on this page is whether you want to redirect a visitor only once.
-So as you can see there’s quite a few conditions you can set to your preference here.
+The final option on this page is whether you want to redirect a visitor only once, ever.

-Now let’s look at some of the advanced options.
+Now let’s take a quick look at some of the advanced options.